gedex/gedex.github.com/about/index.md

 layout: page
 ---

+Hi, my name is Akeda Bagus, some friends call me gedex (which is the nickname I used when I first introduced to the net).
+I'm a passionate developer interested in making the web a better place.
+I'm a big believer in open source is making web a better place.
+I'm trying to be part of it by creating and contributing open source projects.

-Hi, my name is Akeda Bagus, some friends call me gedex.
-I live with my beloved wife Dwi Widiastuti and my beautiful daughter Myeisha Zurayda Hodiver.
+I live with my beloved wife Dwi Widiastuti and my beautiful daughter Myeisha Zurayda Hodiver in Bekasi, West Java, Indonesia.
+When I'm not sitting in front of a computer, I'd rather hang out with my family and friends, or jamming with my friends who love progressive rock and blues.

 ## How to reach me
-The best way through [ admin at gedex dot web dot id ].
+The best way through [ admin at gedex this domain ].
 Or you can find me on:

 * [GitHub][1]
 * [WordPress.org][6]